JSON Formatter

 Does this tool also validate my JSON code?

 Yes.
 Before the formatting occurs, the tool attempts to parse the payload.
-If it encounters structurally invalid keys or syntax, it will halt and highlight the exact location of the error for fast recovery.
+If it encounters structurally invalid keys or syntax, it stops and highlights the exact location of the error for fast recovery.

 Are my sensitive API payloads kept secure?